CAC1014 : Tragedy, Comedy, History: The World of Greek Literature

 The written exercise assesses students' ability to interpret ancient literary texts in the light of textual detail, and to engage with relevant secondary literature, as well as their written communication skills.

-All assessed work tests intended knowledge and skills outcomes, develops key skills in research, reading and writing.
+All assessed work tests intended knowledge and skills outcomes, and develops key skills in research, reading and writing.

 The formative assessment is conceived as preparatory work for the two summative assessments, and is intended to reinforce the methodologies required in order to succeed in the latter, esp. the engagement with secondary literature in the light of primary textual evidence.